hbctraining/Training-modules/Tips_and_Tricks_on_O2/lessons/best_practices.md

 2) It only gives the user a broad overview of how their disk usage allocation is being used.
 If you want to dig further into which directories/files within a given directory are taking up the most space then we will need to use a different command.

-The `du` command stands for "disk usage" and it will traverse the directories and subdirectories of the directory that you are currently using located in and tell you the files sizes of the files.
-This command on it's own has two drawbacks:
+The `du` command stands for "disk usage" and it will traverse the directories and subdirectories of the directory that you are currently using located in and tell you the file size's of the files.
+This command on its own has two drawbacks:

 1) If you are within a directory that has large file system underneath it, it maybe take a while to run and it will be telling you the size (in bytes) of thousands of files, which will be difficult to sort through.